- Download an Oklahoma Advance Directive Sample

 2. What Is an Oklahoma Advance Directive?

-An important legal document for estate planning, an Oklahoma Advance Directive allows you to outline specific instructions for your care in case you become incapacitated and thus incapable of declaring your preferred medical treatment.
+An important legal document for estate planning, an Oklahoma Advance Directive (also known as a medical power of attorney and living will) allows you to outline specific instructions for your care in case you become incapacitated and thus incapable of declaring your preferred medical treatment.
 You can use this document to highlight your wishes regarding artificially-administered nutrition and other potential life-sustaining treatments.

 Your Oklahoma Advance Directive also allows you to designate an agent or agents, who will then be responsible for making key healthcare decisions if you ever become unable to do so on your own.
 Furthermore, you can designate whether you would like to donate your organs in the event of your death.